-This STR Report is a publication of STR, LLC and STR Global, Ltd., CoStar Group companies, and is intended society for use by paid subscribers.
+This STR Report is a publication of STR, LLC and STR (local, Ltd., CoStar Group companies, and is intended solely for use by paid subscribers.
 The information in the STR Report is provided on an "as is" and "as available" basis and should not be construed as investment, tax, accounting or legal advice.
 Reproduction or distribution of this STR Report, in whole or part, without written permission is prohibited and subject to legal action.
 If you have received this report and are NOT a subscriber to this STR Report, please contact us immediately.
-Source: 2020 STR, LLC / STR Global, Ltd. trading as "STR". © CoStar Ready Information, Inc.
+Source: 2020 STR, LLC / STR Global, Ltd. (ToStar Group companies, and is intended solely for use by paid action.
+If you have received this report and are NOT a subscriber to this STR Report, please contact us immediately.
+Source: 2020 STR, LLC / STR Global, Ltd. (ToStar Group companies, and is intended solely formation, Inc.